DrC0okie/HEIG_CLD_Labo2/README.md

 | Hardware lifecycle          | AWS                   | AWS                   |
 | Power, network, and cooling | AWS                   | AWS                   |

-We can see that a lot of features are managed by AWS instead of the customer (fully managed), and this management has an extra cost.
-Now if we compare with on-premise management, it would be fully done by the user.
-So an IT manager would assume full responsibility for the server, operating system, and software.
+It's noticeable that many features are fully managed by AWS rather than the customer, and this management service comes with an additional cost.
+In comparison, on-premises management is fully handled by the user.
+An IT manager, in this case, would assume full responsibility for the server, operating system, and software.

 ### 1.3 RDS vs EC2 analysis

 #### Arguments in favor of RDS

-RDS offers automatic backups and encryption.
-RDS takes full responsibility for the database.
-Configuration, management, maintenance, and security is automated by AWS.
-It allows to configure read replicas or set up synchronous replication across multiple AZ for enhanced performance and availability.
-It could be a huge time saver if we had to deploy a DB in multiple AZ with multiple standbys, but time is money, so this solution is more expensive.
+RDS provides automatic backups and encryption, taking full responsibility for the database's configuration, management, maintenance, and security through AWS automation.
+This enables users to configure read replicas or set up synchronous replication across multiple AZs for improved performance and availability.
+While deploying a database in multiple AZs with multiple standbys can be time-consuming, it can be a huge time saver with RDS.
+However, time is money, and this solution is more expensive.
 Inspired by this [Source](https://serverguy.com/comparison/pros-cons-rds-vs-ec2-mysql-aws/)

 #### Arguments in favor of EC2 with DB engine

-It gives more flexibility and granularity on various aspects of the system. for example, it is possible to choose a specific OS running a specific version, or you could use EBS RAID and stripping configurations for higher performance.
-It would be our only solution if we wanted to run a DB engine in an older unsupported version, or if the data access time and bandwith is critical.
-It could also be a cheaper choice for test/dev DB environment that do not need to be in production.
+It gives more flexibility and granularity on various aspects of the system.
+For instance, users can choose a specific OS running a specific version, or they could use EBS RAID and stripping configurations for higher performance.
+EC2 would be the only solution if a user wants to run a DB engine in an older unsupported version, or if data access time and bandwidth are critical.
+It could also be a cheaper choice for test/dev DB environments that do not need to be in production.
 Inspired by this [Source](https://serverguy.com/comparison/pros-cons-rds-vs-ec2-mysql-aws/)

-In conclusion, it depends heavily on the needed DB flexibility, the nature of the data that is stored on the DB and the performance needed for the application.
+In conclusion, the decision between RDS and EC2 with a DB engine heavily depends on the required flexibility of the database, the nature of the data stored, and the performance needed for the application.

 ### 1.4 Database endpoint